IFC-Manager/IFC-Converter/README.md

 # IFC-Converter
-Tool that converts IFC files to Excel Files
+Tool that converts IFC files to Excel files

 # Installation
 - Download the files